 For health insurance payments made by the partnership that are not deductible by the partnership (those accounted as a reduction in partner distributions),

-- Enter the total payments in the M field (Amount paid for medical insurance) under 13d - Other Deductions on the K screen.
+- Enter the total payments on the K screen under line 13d - Other Deductions in the M field (Amount paid for medical insurance).
 This amount appears on line 13d, Other Deductions, on Schedule K (Partners' Distributive Share Items) of the return, and generates a statement.

 - On each partner’s screen K1 in the Part III: K-1 Direct Entries section, select the option Health insurance distribution reduction.
 The amount reported on line 13M will be carried to the partner's Schedule K-1, box 13, Other deductions (code M).